Thanksgiving: it’s a time to say thanks for our families, our friends, the abundance of food that crowds our tables and the other blessings we enjoy.

-Tomorrow we’ll return to our normal routines, or maybe hit the craft fair, or visit with Santa at Christmas Comes to Kenai.
+Tomorrow we’ll return to our normal routines, or maybe hit some of the Black Friday sales, or visit with Santa at Christmas Comes to Kenai.
 But today we say thanks for all that we have.

 As your community newspaper, the Clarion has much for which we are grateful, and it’s become our tradition to express those blessings to you on this day.

 Chief among the things for which we give thanks are the readers and advertisers who keep us in business.
 Without you, we would not exist.
 It takes an entire community to produce a newspaper.
 There are countless people who help us in the task, and we are grateful for their many and varied contributions.

 Among our blessings are our contributors, who share all sorts of things with our readers, from cooking tips to humor to views on the great outdoors.

 We’re grateful for the talented staff here at the Clarion, who produce a newspaper six days a week.

 And there’s our delivery drivers, who refuse to let rain, snow, or dark of night keep them from their rounds.